Anth 110 - Introduction to Archaeology

 B+ = 89.99 – 87% C+ = 79.99 – 77% D = 67.99 – 58 %

-On the third day of class we will pick teams of two students that will have the task of researching an assigned aspect of a famous archaeological fraud, myth, or mystery.
+On the third day of class we will pick teams of students that will have the task of researching an assigned aspect of a famous archaeological fraud, myth, or mystery.
 The findings of your research will be presented as a PowerPoint presentation on the day shown on the class schedule.
 Other presentation software are allowed, but the responsibility that it will work in class on the projector system rests on your shoulders (i.e. if you are trying something else you need to give it a test run to make sure it works).
 Unless otherwise arranged, all presentations will be made from my PC laptop.

-In the presentation you should clearly detail the aspect of the archaeological myth, fraud, or mystery which you have been assigned and then evaluate the objective reasons concerning its status as archaeological knowledge.
+In the presentation, you should clearly detail the aspect of the archaeological myth, fraud, or mystery which you have been assigned and then evaluate the objective reasons concerning its status as archaeological knowledge.
 Each team will be given 25 minutes for their presentation; 20 minutes for the PowerPoint, split evenly between the two team members at 10 minutes each, and 5 minutes for questions.
 Please note that there are a couple of topics which will include bigger teams, and hence more time.
 These topics will be explained in class.
-Time limits will be strictly enforced with an allowed overage/underage of 1 minute per presenter (i.e. you will be stopped if you go over, even if you are not done) and it will be considered in your grade (i.e. a well organized and well timed presentation is expected – practice and time your presentation in advance).
+Time limits will be strictly enforced with an allowed overage/underage of 1 minute per presenter (i.e. a well-organized and well-timed presentation is expected – practice and time your presentation in advance).

-The PowerPoint is due by 4:00 P.M. the school day before the presentation or you will each lose 10 points off your score (i.e. a Wednesday presentation is due on Tuesday, a Monday presentation is due on Friday.).
+The PowerPoint is due by 4:00 P.M. the day before the presentation or you will each lose 10 points off your score (i.e. a Monday presentation is due on Sunday, a Wednesday presentation is due on Tuesday.).
 Presentations must occur on the day they are assigned.
 There is no flexibility in the schedule to change them once they are set.
-You can send me your presentation by e-mail if it is not too big, give it to me on a thumb drive, or use my Inbox (located on all school networked computers under \\files\Inbox\Anth\Pacheco).
+You can send me your presentation by e-mail if it is not too big, give it to me on a thumb drive, or share it with me using Google Drive.

 Plagiarism should be carefully avoided during this project.
 Students are urged to read the policies on Academic Honesty at: